zakilur/helm-charts/docs/Deploy with K3d.md

 ## Prerequisites

-- Docker (must have at least 13Gb of memory allocated)
+- Docker (must have at least 13 GB of memory and 65 GB of disk allocated)
 - Helm 3

 ## Local Usage